hwar042/sftp/README.md

 ## Testing

 25 JUnit tests have been included, as well as a JUnit binary to launch tests from the commandline.
+Tested on Ubuntu 1804LTS

-Instructions for testing server functions:
+### Instructions for testing server functions:

 * It is **strongly recommended** to test with a clean repo
 * Build Client and Server and Start Server as per [installation instructions](#Installation and Startup)